Medications That May Trigger Asthma

-Asthma attacks caused by any of these medications can be severe and even fatal, so these drugs must be completely avoided in people who have known aspirin sensitive asthma.
+Asthma attacks caused by any of these medications can be severe and even fatal, so these drugs must be completely avoided in people who have known aspirin-sensitive asthma.
 While products with acetaminophen, such as Tylenol, are generally considered safe for people who have asthma, you should still discuss whether or not to use acetaminophen with your doctor.
-For some people there is a small possibility that acetaminophen may indice an asthma attack.
+For some people there is a small possibility that acetaminophen may induce an asthma attack.

 If you have an aspirin sensitivity, it is important that you read labels of all over-the-counter medications used to treat pain, colds and coughs, and fever.
 Also, inform your doctor so that these medications are not prescribed for you.
 If you have any questions whether a certain medication could trigger your asthma, seek advice from your health care provider.

 Beta-blockers.
-Beta-blockers are commonly prescribed medications used to treat numerous conditions including heart conditions, high blood pressure, migraine headache, and, in eye drop form, glaucoma.
-Your healthcare provider must determine the need for these medications and you can take a few trial doses to see if they affect your asthma.
-It is important that you inform all of your health care providers who may need to prescribe these types of medications that you have asthma.
+Beta-blockers are commonly prescribed medications used to treat heart conditions, high blood pressure, migraine headache, and, in eye drop form, glaucoma.
+Your health care provider must determine the need for these medications, and you can take a few trial doses to see if they affect your asthma.
+It is important that you inform all of your health care providers that you have asthma.
 This includes even your eye doctor.

 Examples of beta-blockers are Corgard, Inderal, Normodyne, Pindolol and Trandate.